Hausdorff dimension of self-similar measures and sets with common fixed point structure: Abstract

 \section{Abstract}

-In this paper, we study the Hausdorff dimension of self-similar measures and sets on the real line, where the generating iterated function system consists of some maps that share the same fixed point.
+In this paper, we study the Hausdorff dimension of self-similar measures and sets on the real line, where the generating iterated function system consists of maps that share a common fixed point.
 In particular, we will show that out of a Hausdorff co-dimension one exceptional set of natural parameters, such systems satisfy a weak exponential separation.
-This significantly strengthens the previous result of the first author and Szv\'ak \cite{BS2021}.
+This significantly strengthens the previous result of B\'ar\'any and Szv\'ak \cite{BS2021}.
 As an application, we give the Hausdorff dimension of self-affine measures supported on the generalised 4-corner set.